caiyh63/Multiplechangepointdection/README.md

 # Multiplechangepointdection
 The code package mainly apply to repeated the results conducted by Zhao et al. (2018).
-See Fig.2 bayc_TC_test.m is Matlab code used to wirte the Posterior probility of each candidate hypothesis (ProbHypothesis.txt) and sample of changepoint (SampleOfChangePoint1.txt)
+See Fig.2 \n bayc_TC_test.m is Matlab code used to wirte the Posterior probility of each candidate hypothesis (ProbHypothesis.txt) and sample of changepoint (SampleOfChangePoint1.txt)
                  it should need to built-in function file "MultipleChangePointDetection.m", which save it to your working directory.
 The algorithm from "MultipleChangePointDetection.m" is developed in Zhao and Chu (2009)